zachalbert/ldthw/_color/070-contrast-overview.md

 ### The 7 contrasts

 In this lesson, we're specifically going to talk about the types of contrast you can achieve with the components of color.
-By the end of this next series, you will have learned about the following.
+By the end of this next series of lessons, you will have learned about the following.

 1. The contrast of **complements**
 2. The contrast of **hue**